U.S. News Rankings

 |SAT/ACT scores must be received by||July 31|

-The student-faculty ratio at Alabama Agricultural and Mechanical University is 19:1, and the school has 46.4 percent of its classes with fewer than 20 students.
-The most popular majors at Alabama Agricultural and Mechanical University include: Education; Business, Management, Marketing, and Related Support Services; Public Administration and Social Service Professions; Psychology; and Engineering.
-The average freshman retention rate, an indicator of student satisfaction, is 69.0 percent.
+The student-faculty ratio at Alabama Agricultural and Mechanical University is 20:1, and the school has 45.8 percent of its classes with fewer than 20 students.
+The most popular majors at Alabama Agricultural and Mechanical University include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Engineering; Psychology; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 69 percent.

 |Student gender distribution|